MRHan-426/SOSLAM/README.md

 python setup.py build_ext --inplace
 pip install -e .
 ```
+But this one is relatively slow, because it will compile all files.
+I don't know how to deal with it.

 If you want to modify quadricslam code (Python), you can run: